Who we are

 A diverse and inclusive faculty

 We also have worked together as a faculty to continue to attract and mentor assistant professors (untenured) from diverse backgrounds, having applied on four occasions for SUNY diversity fellowships to enable us to inclusively hire smart, young assistant professors.
 Further to this support for mentoring, Dr. Soni received the prestigious Nulla Drescher award, which provides a pre-tenure sabbatical for women faculty members to focus exclusively on research.
+At the time of this writing (October 2020), the department has three assistant professors (Mehwish Sarwari, Suprana Soni, Adamu Shauku) who further contribute to the diversity of our department faculty.
 Such diversity among our faculty has enabled our department to offer a wide-range of courses dealing with the politics of ethnicity, race, sexual orientation, and cultural pluralism, including African American Political Culture; Women in American Politics; Urban Ethnic Politics; GLBTQ Politics; Race, Sex and Politics of Myth and Story; The Italian American Experience; The Aging Network; and, Discrimination and the U.S. Constitution.

 Five of our faculty have been recognized with system-level/college-wide awards: Buonanno (Chancellor’s – Teaching), Ceesay (President’s – Teaching), Pendleton (Chancellor’s – Service), Lines (President's Award for Excellence in Service), and Rivera (Chancellor’s – Scholarship).
 Our faculty have authored and edited numerous books, journal articles, chapters, and technical studies.
 They have been awarded grants from the U.S. Department of Education, the European Union, and many local foundations and agencies.
 Two of our department chairs - Steve Pendleton and Larry Flood - served the United University Professions on our campus and in statewide positions.
 Dr. Flood served for several years as dean of the School of Natural and Social Sciences (SNSS).
 Professor McGovern served as assistant director of the SNSS Dean's Honors Program.
 Dr. Neal served as coordinator of the interdisciplinary African American Studies Program.
 Both Professors McGovern and Yacobucci have served as campus coordinator of the American Democracy Project.
 Dr. Buonanno has served as director of the SUNY-wide Institute for European Union Studies at SUNY.